How to gain Success with a ‘Wine’ YouTube Channel

 With multiple income streams achievable it is no wonder that so many are working either a part time or full time commitment on the world’s most popular video sharing website which today is easily accessible by desktop PC or via apps for mobiles, tablets and televisions.
 Simply record a video and upload it right?
 What could be an easier way to make money than that?… But…

 To become successful on YouTube today is no easy task.
 Long gone are the days when a poorly recorded video uploaded with less than adequate and engaging content can grab itself millions of views and subscribers, of recent years the quality of content has risen far beyond filming two elephant trunks at the zoo (not a good example I know seeing as ‘Me at the zoo’ has amassed 249 million views)!
 Your competition on YouTube is simply anyone who has access to a video recording device and the internet, anyone can become a YouTuber so investment in sound and lighting equipment is vital to take you above the growing crowd, as is research, scripting, setup and more – A video on YouTube could have taken months to prepare and countless hours to film and edit.
+To cut some time, you can use editing tools like AI voice generators etc.

 I asked wine YouTuber Dr. Matthew Horkey: Is there a rule book to follow in order to become a successful wine YouTuber or is it like an entrepreneur’s journey, a vast amount of commitment and mistakes?